Meet the new AmeriCorps Member at MUCC

 While I attended school, I worked a seasonal job for Ingham Conservation District as one of their aquatic/terrestrial technicians involved in the Mid-Michigan CISMA (Cooperative Invasive Species Management Area).
 This work involved conducting surveys and herbicide treatments for invasive plant species, namely European frog-bit, Japanese knotweed, and black swallow-wort.
 I grew up kayaking on the lake in the summertime at my family’s cottage, so getting to kayak all summer looking for EFB was one of the highlights of my year (treating JKW and BSW was pretty cool too).
 After I graduated, I landed a very similar seasonal job with Barry Conservation District as an invasive species technician involved in the BCK CISMA.
 This position also included herbicide treatments for JKW, as well as mile-a-minute weed (found only in Calhoun County).
 In addition, we conducted surveys for spotted lanternflies and red swamp crayfish, which are found mostly near the Detroit and Novi area (except for one population in Vicksburg).

-Some of the volunteer opportunities that I’ve had include helping out at several horseback riding facilities with their therapeutic riding programs, as well as helping out the Lost Lake Woods Club with their deer check station.
-I participated in weighing each deer, taking antler measurements (if applicable), aging teeth, and interacting with hunters to collect information about their harvest.
+Some of the volunteer opportunities that I've had include helping out at several horseback riding facilities with their therapeutic riding programs, as well as helping out the Lost Lake Woods Club with their deer check station.
+I helped weigh each deer, take antler measurements (if applicable), age teeth, and interact with hunters to collect information about their harvest.

 When I am not serving at MUCC, I enjoy other outdoor activities like horseback riding, hiking, camping, and photography.
 I’ve been fortunate enough to hike in some of the most beautiful places in the U.S., namely national parks (Yellowstone, Grand Tetons, Arches, Canyonlands, Mesa Verde, Great Smoky Mountains, and the Grand Canyon).
 I hope to one day visit all 63 national parks if I am able!
 I also enjoy spending time with my two dogs, Lola (lab/hound mix) and Maverick (GSP).